UConn Health Easing COVID-19 Restrictions: Guidelines and Resources for All Employees

 All other scenarios not classified as High-Risk Exposure generally meet the criteria for Low-Medium Risk Exposure.

 These may include but are not limited to:

-A healthcare worker who has had Low Risk exposure may continue to work, provided they remain asymptomatic, following the guidance below.
-A healthcare worker who has had Medium Risk exposure may continue to work, if they remain asymptomatic, if staffing needs reach critical levels, under the guidance of Employee Health and/or an Employee Health designee.
-In doing so, he/she must adhere to the following requirements:
+A health care worker who has had Low Risk exposure may continue to work, provided they remain asymptomatic, following the guidance below.
+A health care worker who has had Medium Risk exposure may continue to work, if they remain asymptomatic, if staffing needs reach critical levels, under the guidance of Employee Health and/or an Employee Health designee.
+In doing so, they must adhere to the following requirements:

 - A procedure or surgical mask must be worn at all times in all settings for 14 days from the date of exposure.